mdelozzo/uq-course/docs/lectures/probability.md

-# Basics of probability
+# 2. Basics of probability and statistics

 ## Variable vs. random variable

 ### Variable

-A variable is the property of an object resulting of an experiment.
-*e.g.* the size of a person where the object is the medical check-up and the experiment is the patient consultation (the patient's shoes are not a variable but a parameter).
+A variable is the property of an object resulting of an experiment. e.g. the size of a person where the object is the medical check-up and the experiment is the patient consultation (the patient's shoes are not a variable but a parameter).

 !!! warning